Eric Schweig: Career

 Schweig's numerous screen credits (over thirty) include his portrayal of Uncas in the epic motion picture The Last of the Mohicans (1992) and Pike Dexter in the movie Big Eden (2000), for which he won the Outstanding Actor Award at the Outfest film festival.
 In 1992, he was cast as Black Thunder in the Canadian Broadcasting Corporation mini-series By Way of the Stars.
 Among his period film credits since The Last of the Mohicans, Eric became the famous Mohawk leader Joseph Brant/Thayendanegea for TNT's telefilm The Broken Chain (1993), playing for the first time the main character in a movie (Schweig appeared with Wes Studi again for this motion picture).
 It was shot primarily in North Carolina.
 He starred in Disney's The Scarlet Letter and Tom and Huck with Amy Wright in 1995.
-In 1996 he appeared as a Comanche protagonist, Buffalo Hump, in the Larry McMurtry miniseries Dead Man's Walk.
+In 1996, he appeared as a Comanche protagonist, Buffalo Hump, in the Larry McMurtry miniseries Dead Man's Walk.
 More recently, he played the lead role in films addressing more contemporary issues facing aboriginal and Native American people: Skins (2002), Cowboys and Indians: The J.J.
 Harper Story (2003) and One Dead Indian (2006).

 Personal life

 Schweig was interested in the arts in childhood, and has since become a master carver.
 Under the tutelage of artist Vern Etzerza, he studied traditional Pacific Coast carving before directing his talent specifically towards custom and traditional Inuit Spirit Masks, in collaboration with master carver Art Thompson.

 Schweig previously struggled with alcoholism, which he attributed to trauma from his abusive childhood.
 He has stated that Big Eden (2000) was the first movie in which he was entirely sober.

-In 2017, Eric adopted two foster siblings.
+In 2017, Schweig adopted two foster siblings.